lehins/massiv/README.md

 * `Seq` - computation will be done sequentially on one core (capability in ghc).
 * `ParOn [Int]` - perform computation in parallel while pinning the workers to particular cores.
 Providing an empty list will result in the computation being distributed over all available cores, or better known in Haskell as capabilities.
-* `ParN Word16` - similar to ParOn, except it simply specifies the number of cores to use.
+* `ParN Word16` - similar to `ParOn`, except it simply specifies the number of cores to use, with `0` meaning all cores.
-* `Par` - isn't really a constructor but a `pattern` for constructing `ParOn []`, thus should be used instead of `ParOn`.
+* `Par` - isn't really a constructor but a `pattern` for constructing `ParOn []`, which will result in Scheduler using all cores, thus should be used instead of `ParOn`.
+* `Par'` - similar to `Par`, except it uses `ParN 0` underneath.

 Just to make sure a simple novice mistake is prevented, which I have seen in the past, make sure your source code is compiled with `ghc -O2 -threaded -with-rtsopts=-N`, otherwise no parallelization